git-moss/ConvertWithMoss/README-FORMATS.md

 ### Korg KMP/KSF

-Since the KMP format can only contain 1 layer of a multisample, sources with multiple groups are split up into several KMP files.
+Since the KMP format can only contain 1 group of a multisample, sources with multiple groups are split up into several KMP files.
 Due to limitations of the format only uncompressed 8 or 16 bit samples up to 48kHz are supported.

 ### Korg wavestate/modwave (*.korgmultisample)

 The korgmultisample format is currently used by the Korg wavestate and modwave keyboards.
 Files in that format can be opened with the Korg Sample Builder software and transferred to the keyboard.

-Since the format supports only one layer of a multisample, multiple files are created for each layer available in the source.
-If there is more than one layer in the source the name of the created file has the velocity range of the layer added.
-Using that information a multisample with up to 4 layers can be created as Performance in the device.
+Since the format supports only one group of a multisample, multiple files are created for each group available in the source.
+If there is more than one group in the source the name of the created file has the velocity range of the group added.
+Using that information a multisample with up to 4 groups can be created as Performance in the device.

 ## Native Instruments Kontakt